On February 1, 2017, new child support laws took effect in New Jersey and the same have caused confusion among family law practitioners and clients.

 -The child has a physical or mental disability as determined by a federal or state agency, the disability existed before the child reached age 19, and the child requires continued child support.

-Even if none of these circumstances apply, a parent may request that the court issue an order continuing child support beyond age 19.
+Even if none of these circumstances apply, a parent may request that the court issue an order continuing child support through the probation department beyond age 19.
 Such a continuation of support may be granted in “exceptional circumstances” and cannot extend support beyond the child’s 23rd birthday.

-How Long Can Child Support Be Continued beyond Age 19?
+How Long Can Child Support Be Continued Through Probation beyond Age 19?

-Child support may be extended up to the child reaching age 23, but child support terminates on that date.
+Child support may be monitored and payed through probation up to the child reaching age 23, but the child support account terminates on that date.
 If the child requires continued financial assistance beyond age 23, the child or the parent receiving child support may apply to have the child support obligation converted to another form of financial maintenance.

 Can a Parent Oppose the Continuation of Child Support beyond Age 19?